cleff1/StackOverflow-2021-survey-Project/README.md

 The motivation behind this project was to analyse the 2021 Stack Overflow Developer survey, to understand these three questions:
 1) What was the average annual compensation for the top 3 most commonly worked with languages?

-2) For the top 5 countries with the most respondants, what was the respective average annual compensation?
+2) For the top 5 countries with the most respondents, what was the respective average annual compensation?

 3) How does average annual compensation vary across gender?